AlecLetourneau/cec-mqtt-bridge/README.md

 ===============
 My take on michaelarnauts' cec-mqtt-bridge.

-Adds:
+Differences:
 * active source tracking
 * publishes to mqtt topic based on result of the OSD Name cec command
 * publishes the logical and physical addresses.

-Removes the IR component
+* removes the IR component

 I'm currently using this container on a Raspberry Pi 3B+ connected to a receiver to monitor and control a Tv, Receiver, PS4, Nintendo Switch, and Chromecast.
 HomeAssistant is used to synchronize the Tv and Receiver's power status with the active source.